The International Capital Markets Review: Taiwan

 Outlook and conclusions

 Taiwan's financial market has been doing relatively well despite the onslaught of the covid-19 pandemic.
 In July 2020, the Taiwan Stock Exchange Corporation's Taiwan Capitalisation Weighted Stock Index, or TAIEX, which is the main stock market index in Taiwan, reached an all-time high, its highest point since the index was first launched in 1967.
 The stock movements underlying this record may be the result not only of financial policies, but also of the fact that the fundamental elements of Taiwan's economy remain sound.
 To utilise this advantage and attract more foreign issuers, the Taiwanese regulator further relaxed the qualifications for foreign companies to be listed on the TWSE by lowering the criteria of, among other things, profitability, from NT$250 million to NT$150 million.
-While a large part of the world faces severe contractions in economic growth and rising unemployment, Taiwan has maintained a relatively stable environment in the face of the global coronavirus pandemic.
+We have noticed recently that, thanks to the above policy, the TWSE and TPEx are more open-minded to companies that intend to apply for listing in Taiwan and are more willing to discuss with an applicant company its issues relating to the listing application.
+As such, a healthy increase in activity in Taiwan's financial market is expected in 2021.

-1 Abe Sung is a partner and Mark Yu is an associate partner at Lee and Li, Attorneys-at-Law.
+1 Abe Sung and Mark Yu are partners at Lee and Li, Attorneys-at-Law.